alexhkurz/alexhkurz.github.io/index.md

 LLMs cannot be more reliable and trustworthy than the data they are trained on.
 The fact that LLMs have emerged as powerful tools for programming is a testament to the half-century long collective efforts of the software engineering community to create robust open-source software.

+---

+AI is like sugar.

+Humans craving sugar was good as long as calories were important for survival.
+In times where we are swamped by industrial sugar, this craving is a danger to our health (and to healthcare more generally).
+At least, we agreed on laws that the sugar content of food and drinks must be labelled.

+Humans craving attention was good as long as this craving forced us to seek attention from other humans.
+In times were we are swamped by AI generated content, this craving is a danger to mental health (and to the fabric of our society more generally).
+Shouldn't we agree on laws that AI generated content must be labelled?

+---

 <!--

 [Jaron Lanier](https://en.wikipedia.org/wiki/Jaron_Lanier): *"And so I can't call these things social networks anymore.
 I call them behavior modification empires. ...
 I don't believe our species can survive unless we fix this.
 We cannot have a society in which, if two people wish to communicate, the only way that can happen is if it's financed by a third person who wishes to manipulate them."*